KyleDickersonComposer/BlazorWebsite/README.md

 # BlazorTest

-June 13, 2023- updated website template.
+June 13, 2023- updated website layout for desktop.

 TODO:
 1. Figure out how to layout for both mobile and desktop with a switchcase per platform.